Noktec/UDPacketGenerator/Readme.md

 ```

-This line defines the number of packets send
+This line defines the number of packets to send
 ```
  #define N_LOOP 10
 ```